UtrechtUniversity/SWORDS-UU/collect_users/README.md

 ### Filter users

 The filtering of users is done manually.
-It is recommended to turn the resulting file from the previous step to an .xlsx file and make use of Excel tools to manually annotate the users.
-In the SWORDS UU implementation, we decided to filter out students in this step.
-The resulting file was named **unique_users_annotated.xlsx** which is assumed to be the file used as input for phase 2.
+It is recommended to turn the resulting file from the previous step to an XLSX file and make use of Excel tools to manually annotate the users.
+In the SWORDS@UU implementation, we decided to filter out students in this step.
+The resulting file was named `unique_users_annotated.xlsx` which is assumed to be the file used as input for phase 2.

 ### Data analysis

 Interactive data analysis can be found in the [Jupyter Notebook analysis_of_data_sources.ipynb](analysis_of_data_sources.ipynb).
 This notebook explores the data sources that were used to collect the repositories.

 ## License

 See [/LICENSE](../LICENSE).

 ## Contact

 See https://github.com/UtrechtUniversity/SWORDS-UU.